Upcoming Events (2018):

 How will this course be taught?

 This course is a combination of both lecture instruction and dedicated lab-time in which student teams will advance their new venture concept toward market introduction.
 Lectures will draw upon knowledge from both the engineering and business disciplines.
 Projects and assignments will be conducted in a team-learning format.
-For 2017, we anticipate running two cohorts of 7 teams with 6 students per team and three instructors per cohort.
+For the coming year, we anticipate running two cohorts of 7 teams with 6 students per team and three instructors per cohort.

 Dedicated class time for the first term is scheduled for Tuesday 6:00 – 9:00 pm each week.
 Lecture sessions are interspersed throughout the term and significant class time is also allocated to team meetings with instructors.
 Consultation with course instructors can be done during scheduled hours or by appointment.
 This course requires significant independent effort and effective team management skills.